 Understandably, no one wants to go unpaid without repercussions of delayed payments for services.
 This week’s Tip of the Week shows you how TimeSolv has set up an easy method of allowing users to enable an interest percentage rate to encourage their clients to pay on time.
-If clients already exist in TimeSolv, then first change the firm level settings to apply interest to all future clients (below), and also change the interest settings on each existing client at the client level (Clients>Clients&Matters>[matter name]>Invoice Settings) if you wish to apply a specific client based interest term.
+If clients already exist in TimeSolv, then first change the firm-level settings to apply interest to all future clients (below), and also change the interest settings on each existing client at the client level (Clients>Clients&Matters>[Matter]>Invoice Settings) if you wish to apply a specific client based interest term.

 Click on Clients>Clients>Invoice Settings.
 Make sure the Apply Interest? checkbox is enabled.

 Specify an Interest Rate percentage.
 Interest Rate is based on an annual percentage rate.
 As an example, if you were to charge a 5% annual interest, you would enter 5 in this field.
 Or, if you wanted to charge 1.5% monthly interest, you would type in 18 (because 1.5 * 12 months of the year = 18).